yeevincom/hugo-saasify-theme/README.md

 ## License

-MIT
+This theme is released under the [MIT license](https://github.com/chaoming/hugo-saasify-theme/blob/main/LICENSE).

 ## Support

-If you have any questions or need help, please [open an issue](https://github.com/yourusername/hugo-saasify-theme/issues).
+If you have any questions or need help, please [open an issue](https://github.com/chaoming/hugo-saasify-theme/issues).